Korean, Edit

 2. Gram Staining

-⑴ Gram Staining : Staining technique developed by Gram
+⑴ Gram Staining: Staining technique developed by Gram

-○ Only Gram-positive bacteria retain the violet color
+○ Only Gram-positive bacteria remain purple.

-○ Gram-positive bacteria maintain the violet color
+○ Gram-positive bacteria remain purple.

 ⑶ Gram-positive bacteria

-⑤ Examples : Bacillus subtilis, Bacillus anthracis, Staphylococcus
+Examples: Bacillus subtilis, Bacillus anthracis, Staphylococcus.

 ⑷ Gram-negative bacteria

-○ Penicillin cannot pass through LPS
+○ Penicillin cannot pass through LPS.

-④ Periplasmic space
+④ Periplasmic space:

-⑤ Examples : Escherichia coli, Helicobacter pylori
+Examples: Escherichia coli, Helicobacter pylori.

 3. Antibiotic Susceptibility Test (AST)